 Internship support enables internship in places that require internship support

-Aalto University School of Business provides funding to micro, small and medium sized companies, non-profit organizations and state organizations in Finland for employing School of Business international degree students as interns.
+Aalto University School of Business provides funding to micro, small and medium sized companies, non-profit organizations and state organizations (incl.
+Finnish embassies and permanent representations abroad) in Finland for employing School of Business international degree students as interns.
 This internship support for micro, small and medium sized companies is not available for Finnish nationals.

 The voucher application period continues throughout the year as long as there are internship support available.

 Information on this page is targeted for School of Business international students.
 If you are a Finnish School of Business student, please see BIZ harjoittelu Suomessa.